willzxd/HadoopHiveTezInstall/README.md

 ##<a name="7"/>Using BigFrame

+[BigFrame 'thoth'](https://github.com/bigframeteam/BigFrame/tree/thoth) BigFrame is a benchmark generator for big data analytics, which means that it can instantiate different kinds of benchmarks.
+Unlike the exsiting benchmarks, e.g TPCDS, HiveBench, etc. which are either micro-benchmarks or benchmarks in very specific domains, making them not fit into the big data enviroment taday, BigFrame can instead generate the bechmark tailored to a specific set of data and workload requirements.

+For example, some enterprises may be grappling with increasing data volumes; with the variety and velocity of their data not being pressing concerns.
+Some other enterprises may be interested in benchmarking systems that can handle larger volumes and variety of data; but with the volume of unstructured data dominating that of the structured data by orders of magnitude.
+A third category of enterprises may be interested in understanding reference architectures for data analytics applications that need to deal with large rates of streaming data (i.e., large velocity of data).

-[BigFrame 'thoth'](https://github.com/bigframeteam/BigFrame/tree/thoth) is a benchmark generator, which captures your requirement by the 3V's, namely, Volume, Variety and Velocity emphasized in the Big Data environment.
+BigFrame captures your requirement by the 3V's, namely, Volume, Variety and Velocity emphasized in the Big Data environment.
 Given the benchmark specification you provided, it will generate

 * The set of data for initial load (with data loading utility)
 * The refresh pattern for each data set (with refresh driver)
 * The query stream (with query implementation and driver to run on different systems)